 Both UC San Diego Health and PureCare Pharmacy serve as an Advanced Pharmacy Practice Experience (APPE) site for fourth-year PharmD students from SSPPS.
 The resident, clinical preceptors, and faculty serve as preceptors for the pharmacy students for these APPE experiences and may also serve as preceptors for students in their Introductory Pharmacy Practice Experiences (IPPE).
 In addition, the resident may serve as a facilitator for the first-year Pharmacy Practice conferences and fourth-year APPE ambulatory care conferences.
 Didactic lectures may be available and residents are encouraged to participate.
 The resident will also provide lectures, presentations, and in-services to physicians, nurses, pharmacists, pharmacy students, and other allied healthcare providers.
 As part of the teaching requirement, the resident will design and deliver a 1-hour didactic lecture to P1 students at SSPPS in the Pharmacy Practice course.

 The resident is expected to help design and complete one major project during the academic year.
 This project may be a medication-use evaluation (MUE), a continuous quality improvement (CQI) project, or another type of research project.
 Projects are presented at a professional meeting held in the spring and a manuscript suitable for publication by the resident is required by end of the residency year.
 The resident will work with the residency program director and project preceptors to identify a potential project and for mentoring throughout the project period.

 - California Board of Pharmacy Intern License obtained by July 1st

-- California Board of Pharmacy Pharmacist License obtained by November 1st
+- California Board of Pharmacy Pharmacist License obtained within 90 days of program start date

 - Successful completion of required rotations and learning objectives